codeceptjs/CodeceptJS/docs/best.md

 * Move site-wide actions into an **Actor** file (`custom_steps.js` file).
 Such actions like `login`, using site-wide common controls, like drop-downs, rich text editors, calendars.
 * Move page-based actions and selectors into **Page Object**.
 All acitivities made on that page can go into methods of page object.
 If you test Single Page Application a PageObject should represent a screen of your application.
 * When site-wide widgets are used, interactions with them should be placed in **Page Fragments**.
 This should be applied to global navigation, modals, widgets.
-* A custom action that require some low-level driver access, should be placed into a **Helper**.
+* A custom action that requires some low-level driver access, should be placed into a **Helper**.
 For instance, database connections, complex mouse actions, email testing, filesystem, services access.

 > [Learn more](/pageobjects) about different refactoring options